terrijlee/SQL_Project_Data_Job_Analysis/README.md

 ![Bar Chart Top](/images/AverageYearlySalaries.png)
 **Note: The following chart was created with ChatGPT for demonstration and learning purposes.**

-From the chart, you can see that the highest paying salaries range from $165,000 t0 $350,000.
-The companies offering these top-paying analyst roles vary in industries, including technology (Salesforce, Anthropic, OpenAI) to healthcare (GoodRx).
+From the chart, you can see that the highest paying salaries range from $165,000 to $350,000.
+The companies offering these top-paying analyst roles vary in industries, from technology (Salesforce, Anthropic, OpenAI) to healthcare (GoodRx).

 If you are interested, please review query 1.
 ```sql